GEOM4009/W25Project_Compositing/docs/source/DEMO.md

 This demo showcases the **Sentinel-2 Compositing Tool**, designed to streamline the process of working with Sentinel-2 imagery.
 The tool generates **median value composites** from multi-temporal Sentinel-2 data, resamples them to a consistent 10m resolution, and performs various statistical analyses to provide insights into the data.
 This can be useful for monitoring vegetation, land use, and other environmental factors over time.

+### Demo Data
+The demo is pre-configured with a set of **demo data** that can be used to test the tool.
+The demo data includes:

+- **StudyArea.shp**: Defines the area of interest (AOI) for analysis.
+- **Sentinel-2 Imagery**: The corresponding Sentinel-2 images aligned with the study area, which are provided in the `demo/S2` folder along with a text file listing the required imagery and download links.

+### Running The Tool
 The tool automates the preprocessing, compositing, and analysis tasks, saving valuable time and ensuring reproducibility.
 The process includes:

-- **Preprocessing**: Clipping Sentinel-2 SAFE files to an Area of Interest (AOI) and converting them to the appropriate format.
+- **Preprocessing**: Clipping Sentinel-2 SAFE files to the AOI and converting them to the appropriate format.
 - **Compositing**: Creating median value composites to summarize multi-temporal data into a single image.
 - **Resampling**: Rescaling the image resolution to 10m for consistency.
 - **Statistical Analysis**: Calculating key statistics such as mean and variance over defined grid areas.